A Day in the Life of a Localization Manager

-Producing localized content that sounds natural and engages and conveys the brand and product message on every level while attracting customers on a global scale, is exactly what distinguishes the accomplished localization manager from his peers.
-In order to get there, the localization manager will partner up with other skilled professionals with complementary skills and knowledge.
-This can include:
+Creating localized content that both sounds natural and conveys the brand message on every level while attracting customers globally is exactly what distinguishes an accomplished localization manager from their peers.
+To get there, the localization manager partners up with other skilled professionals with complementary expertise.
+These are usually:

 - Market analysts and local market experts